Signed in as:

 For six years, she directed St. Volodymyr and Olga’s Ukrainian School, where she taught language, history, and cultural studies to students in grades 2 through 6.
 A member of the Ukrainian Democratic Youth Association (UDYA), Tanasichuk is also a certified UDYA camp counselor where she led “hurtoks” in Minnesota.
 She continues to support Ukrainian culture and humanitarian initiatives by teaching the traditional art of pysanky (Ukrainian Easter eggs) and organizing fundraising events for Ukraine-related causes.

 Emily Channell-Justice, PhD, is a world known specialist in Ukrainian studies.
 She is a sociocultural anthropologist, she first started learning the Ukrainian language and carrying out research in Ukraine in 2012.
-She pursued research on political activism and social movements among students and feminists during the 2013-2014 Euromaidan m

-Emily Channell-Justice, PhD, is a world known specialist in Ukrainian studies.
-She is a sociocultural anthropologist, she first started learning the Ukrainian language and carrying out research in Ukraine in 2012.
 She pursued research on political activism and social movements among students and feminists during the 2013-2014 Euromaidan mobilizations.
-She is the author of an ethnography, Without the State: Self-Organization and Political Activism in Ukraine (University of Toronto; 2022).
+She is the author of a book, Without the State: Self-Organization and Political Activism in Ukraine (University of Toronto; 2022).